DMills94/aoc-2023/README.md

 ### Day 6

 Took a bit of a break but we're back to it, with the easiest problem yet 🤔 atleast i optimised it a bit by exiting the loop when we stopped winning but I wonder what the smart solution was

+### Day 7

+POKER POKER POKER ♥️♣️♦️♠️

+Honestly, impressed how well I handled this one, logically.
+Happy with my ability to adapt Part 1 for Part 2 without having to rewrite everything.
+Fun day!